 The Seattle Seahawks may have their work cut out for them as they host the Tampa Bay Buccaneers today at Century Link Field.
 The 7-1 Seahawks managed just 135 yards of offense last week, had only seven first downs and was sacked a career-high seven times.
 Meanwhile, the 0-7 Buccaneers had … oh, who are we kidding?
 The Seahawks should mop the floor with the Bucs today from the opeining kickoff at 4:05 EST / 1:05 PST.
-You can catch it on FOX, but it’s probably best to save the HDTV for the more competitive games and instead watch Buccaneers vs Seahawks online free using the links below.
+You can catch it on FOX, but it’s probably best to save the HDTV for the more competitive games and instead watch Buccaneers vs Seahawks online free using one of several different methods.

 The Seahawks will be without wide receivers Sidney Rice and Percy Harvin against the Buccaneers, putting extra pressure on the increasingly dependable and wise-beyond-his-years Russell Wilson.
 Today marks the second game in a four-game stand against sub-.500 teams, but after the fight it had to show to eek a 14-9 win over St. Louis on Monday night, Seattle is bound to not take anything for granted.
 Not even at Century Link Field, which has a knack for giving the Seahawks the epitome of home-field advantage.